osnr/TabFS/README.md

 # TabFS

-Mount your browser tabs as a filesystem!
+TabFS is a browser extension that mounts your browser tabs as a filesystem on your computer.

+Out of the box, it supports Chrome and (to a lesser extent) Firefox, on macOS and Linux; it could probably be made to work on other browsers like Safari and Opera that support the WebExtensions API, but I haven't looked into it.

 <img src="doc/finder.png" width="500">

-Each of your open tabs is mapped to a folder with a bunch of control and live-updating content files inside it.
+Each of your open tabs is mapped to a folder with a bunch of files inside it.
+These files directly reflect (and can control) the state of that tab.
 (TODO: update as I add more)

 <img src="doc/finder-contents.png" width="500">